 Kingston High School volleyball

-The Kingston High School varsity volleyball team dropped a pair of Orange County Interscholastic Athletic Association battles last week, starting with a visit to Pine Bush on Monday, October 18.
+The Kingston High School varsity volleyball team improved to 3-0 under new coach Brooke Harrington last week after sweeping a pair of Orange County Interscholastic Athletic Association opponents.

-The Tigers visited Valley Central on Monday, October 25 after Hudson Valley One went to press.
+The Tigers remained on the road on Monday, September 13 with a visit to Newburgh Free Academy, with the results posted after Hudson Valley One went to press.

 Kingston High School field hockey